trananhdung17/odoo_docker_template/README.md

 Commands:

- - init:                   Initialize all services
+ - init:                   Initialize all services, this command consist of initdb

  - initdb:                 Initialize DB for odoo service